dreamportdev/Osdev-Notes/01_Build_Process/03_Gnu_Makefiles.md

 - When the user runs `make` in the shell, the root makefile is run.
 This file is mostly configuration, specifying the toolchain and the options it'll use.

 - This makefile then recursively calls make on each of the sub-projects.
-    - For example, the kernel makefile will be run, and it will have all of the make variables specified in the root makefile in it's environment.
+    - For example, the kernel makefile will be run, and it will have all of the make variables specified in the root makefile in its environment.
     - This means if we decide to change the toolchain, or want to add debug symbols to *all* projects, we can do it in a single change.
     - Libraries and userland apps work in a similar way, but there is an extra layer.
 What I've called the glue makefile.
 It's very simple, it just passes through the make commands from above to each sub project.
     - This means we don't need to update the root makefile every time a new userland app is updated, or a new library.